prisec-ml/prisec-ml.github.io/_pages/about.md

 ### Mailing List
-- To subscribe to seminar and job announcements, see our jisc [mailing list](https://www.jiscmail.ac.uk/cgi-bin/webadmin?SUBED1=PRISEC-ML&A=1)
+- To receive to seminar and job announcements, please subscribe to our [mailing list](https://www.jiscmail.ac.uk/cgi-bin/webadmin?SUBED1=PRISEC-ML&A=1)